uselagoon/aergia-controller/README.md

 ### Unidle
 To unidle a namespace, you can label the namespace using `idling.amazee.io/unidle=true`.
 This will cause the environment to be scaled back up to its previous state.

+### Idled
+A label `idling.amazee.io/idled` is set that will be true or false depending on if the environment is idled.
+This ideally should not be modified as Aergia will update it as required.

 ### Namespace Idling Overrides
 If you want to change a namespaces interval check times outside of the globally applied intervals, the following annotations can be added to the namespace
 * `idling.amazee.io/prometheus-interval` - set this to the time interval for prometheus checks, the format must be in [30m|4h|1h30m](https://pkg.go.dev/time#ParseDuration) notation